abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 I don't mean to make light of real sacrifices in war by comparing it to soft-hands private sector work.
 But bad management is bad management.
-It repeats its mistakes, and it starves out competence in your organization:
+It repeats its mistakes and it starves out competence in your organization:

 > an army cannot propagandize its way to competence in basic tactics and complex operations[^propagandize]